Vein Disease and Education

 What is the Varithena Procedure?

 Varithena is a foam sclerotherapy treatment that uses a medication called polidocanol to collapse varicose veins.
-The foam is injected into the affected vein using a tiny needle, causing the vein wall to irritate and close.
+The foam is injected into the affected vein using a tiny needle, causing the vein wall to irritate and close up.
 Over time, the treated vein is reabsorbed by the body, leaving your legs looking smoother and feeling less achy.

 What to Expect After the Varithena Procedure